 The Together Trust has a responsibility to ensure that current safeguarding procedures are available to staff.
-Each service receives hard copies and all policies are available on the intranet and are promoted regularly in team meetings.
+All policies are available on the intranet and Trust education policies are also available on 'The School Bus' (external online platform).
+Policies are promoted regularly in team meetings.
 All staff members are responsible for making themselves aware of the Local Authority's safeguarding procedures and also the Placing Authority's procedures (if different).
 Staff also must make themselves familiar with the procedure to follow within their own service in the event of receiving information which could put children/young people in danger, such as threats of terrorism.